awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-secrets.md

 ## Injecting sensitive data as an environment variable<a name="secrets-envvar"></a>

-Within your job definition, you can specify the following:
+Within your job definition, you can specify the following items:
 + The `secrets` object containing the name of the environment variable to set in the job
 + The Amazon Resource Name \(ARN\) of the Secrets Manager secret
 + Additional parameters that contain the sensitive data to present to the job